t-patrick/FriendMind/README.md

 ## Stack

-Built with React Native and Expo.
+App built with React Native and Expo with Typescript.

 Server is built with Express/NodeJS and uses a PostgreSQL database with Sequelize ORM.